 If you’re seeking a simple commuter bike, a $1,500-2,000 budget is a good place to start.
 In the cargo bike category, expect to spend $2,000+.
 Performance mountain, road, and gravel e-bikes cost upwards of $3,000.

-Class 1, 2, and 3 e-bikes are legal in most parts of the U.S. There are exceptions, including certain national parks and other public lands.
-Before you buy an electric bike, research local laws to be sure you’ll be allowed to use it.
+Class 1, 2, and 3 e-bikes are legal in most parts of the U.S. There are exceptions, including certain trails, paths, national parks, and other public lands.
+Before you buy an electric bike, research local laws and regulations to be sure you’ll be allowed to use it.

 An infinite stretch of downhill cruising will take you as fast as you can safely manage.
-As for pedal and throttle assist modes, e-bikes have a top speed of 20 mph (classes 1 and 2) or 28 mph (class 3) at which point the motor will disengage.
+As for pedal assist modes, e-bikes have a top speed of 20 mph (classes 1 and 2) or 28 mph (class 3) at which point the motor will disengage.
+If a bike is equipped with a throttle it has a top throttle assisted speed of 20 mph.

 Many factors affect an electric bike’s range including battery size, motor output, air temperature, type of terrain, and rider fitness.
 Though brands advertise bikes with a specific (often impressive) range, the answer is “it depends.”

 Potentially.
 If you’re seeking daily short or mid-distance transportation, an electric bike can handle it.
-If you need something to manage short runs to the grocery store or to pick up the kid from school, an e-bike can do that too.
+If you need something to manage short runs to the grocery store or to pick up the kid from school, an electric cargo bike can do that too.

 The Best Electric Cargo Bikes of 2024